 Welcome to our series, Iconic Canadian Food!
-You may know which classic Canadian dishes you like, but do you know the stories behind them?
-And how can we define Canadian cuisine if we don’t know its past?
-Gabby Peyton will be sharing the back stories of a smorgasbord of iconic Canadian dishes to celebrate the country’s 150th birthday this year.
-This month Gabby explores the quintessentially Canadian cocktail, the Bloody Caesar.
+You know which classic Canadian dishes you love, but do you know the stories behind them?
+Gabby Peyton shares the back stories of a smorgasbord of iconic Canadian dishes.
+This time, Gabby explores the quintessentially Canadian cocktail, the Caesar.

 Caesars are the best-kept non-secret secret in Canada.
 If you walk into a bar south of the border and ask for one, there’s no doubt you’re getting a Bloody Mary — the thicker (and lesser, in my opinion) older sister of our beloved hangover cure.